The following are members of the FPRN committee and trustees of the charity.

 William has worked on fuel poverty issues at both the local and national levels for over 30 years: as a researcher, policy officer and campaigner.
 He believes that good quality evidence, making the link with wider inequalities and effective campaigns, are essential for ending this pernicious problem.

-Danielle is a social researcher at the Sustainable Housing & Urban Studies Unit and an Academic Advisor to the International Energy Agency’s Task 24 on engaging hard to reach energy users.
+Danielle is a Senior Research and Policy Officer at National Energy Action and an Academic Advisor to the International Energy Agency’s Task 24 on engaging hard to reach energy users.
 Danielle’s research has primarily focused on the lived experience of fuel poverty among ‘at risk’ groups, considering key factors such as age and rurality.
 She is particularly interested in the role of social relations and the social process of energy-related advice and support.

 Working in housing associations in Yorkshire for several decades, inspired her passion for making homes low-energy in use, to tackle fuel poverty as well as cut carbon emissions.
 Jenny is now researching, at Sheffield University, how living in, and maintaining, low-energy homes can ensure not just low heating costs but healthy indoor air as well.